The list of Government measures supporting employment or individual economic revenue. Last update February 23, 2021.

 summary of economic measures supporting employment or individual economic revenue approved by czech authorities (valid)

 Antivirus B will continue to compensate 60% of wages paid to an employee out of work due to obstacles on the operations of the employer due to indirect factors.
-This regime will continue to be capped at CZK 39,000.
+This regime continues to be capped at CZK 39,000.
+Application deadline is February 28, 2021.
 More.
-Antivirus B program will run until the end of 2020, no matter what the Stage of the PES system is.

 employment protection program "Antivirus".